IceClear/IL-NIQE/README.md

 After comparision, I have found some lines which generate different results, it can be more accurate if you can provide a better function to replace the current one:

 - [imresize function:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L249) The difference between the imresize function between cv2 and Matlab seems affect the results the most.
-I strongly suggest to crop the image to [524, 524] instead of resize it.
+I strongly suggest to crop the image to [524, 524] instead of resizing it.
-- [mean:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L110) when the number is very small (<1e10-15), this function will fail due to the limit of float64.
+- [mean:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L110) When the number is very small (<1e-15), this function will fail due to the limit of float64.
 - [var:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L111) The varience of numpy is also different from the var() function in Matlab, The difference is usually smaller than 1e-3.

 Currently, it is not clear yet whether the above reasons lead to the different results.
 Any suggestions are welcomed.